Mashal #45. Servants be Watchful:

 “It is like a man away on a journey, who upon leaving his house and putting his servants in charge, assigning to each one his task, also commanded the Guard-Gatekeeper-Doorkeeper (הַשּׁוֹעֵר) to stay on the alert.”

 Before going away on a journey the Master put his [Ten: cf. context of the last mashal and next mashal] Jewish servants in charge of carrying on the work of his house and of being good stewards of his possessions within it.
 He gave each one of his servants his own set of tasks and ordered his Guard (Gatekeeper) who controlled all access to the house, to keep watch.
-So when the Messiah ascended into heaven, upon leaving the House of HaShem here on earth (the permanent Dwelling Place of HaShem is the lives of His children here on earth and in heaven), he gave to his Jewish servants the authority to govern his people (Israel) and he entrusted to their care the *treasures (old and new) that God had entrusted to him
+So when the Messiah ascended into heaven he gave to his Jewish servants the authority to govern his people (Israel) and he entrusted to their care the *treasures (old and new) that God had entrusted to him

-The treasures of the House of HaShem are His teachings, laws, rules, and directions—His Word (the D’var HaShem).
+The treasures of the House of God are His teachings, laws, rules, and directions—the D’var HaShem.